uob-positron-imaging-centre/MED/README.md

 For a massively parallel workflow, e.g. using a complex simulation, all you need is a standalone Python script that:

-- Defines its free parameters between two "# MED PARAMETERS START / END" directives.
+- Defines its free parameters between two `# MED PARAMETERS START / END` directives.
 - Runs the simulation in _any_ way - define simulation inline, launch it on a supercomputer and collect results, etc.
-- Defines a variable "response" for the simulated output of interest - either as a single number or a list of numbers (multi-response).
+- Defines a variable "response" for the simulated output of interest - either as a single number or a list of numbers (multi-response), or a dictionary with names for each response.

 Here is a simple example of a MED script: